MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 > [!NOTE]
 >You can think of an LLM that underwent supervised finetuning as a **task-specific LLM**.
 If the task is to be a conversation partner, we can call it a **Conversational LLM**.
 The LLMs task to finetune on will be to mimic the human labeler-provided chat interactions as closely as possible.

-We can say that with supervised finetuning, **talking to a Conversational LLM like ChatGPT is the statistical mimicing of talking to a human annotator.**
+We can say that with supervised finetuning, **talking to a Conversational LLM like ChatGPT is the statistical mimicking of talking to a human annotator.**

 #### Hallucinations